-Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference RES 6 (Cont.) a discharge from a sewer pipe that is 300 mm diameter or greater; or the flow is >80 L/min.
+Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference RES 6 (continued) a public health concern significant damage to property a discharge to a sensitive receiving environment a discharge from a sewer pipe that is 300 mm diameter or greater; or the flow is &gt;80 L/min.
 Priority 2 - any minor failure to contain sewage within the sewerage system and any spill affecting several users which results in minor property damage or results in a surcharge outside a building which does not pose a health risk.
 RES 7 Number of sewage spills from reticulation and branch sewers fully contained within 5 hours (No) Priority 1 Priority 2 Regional and Metropolitan (A) % of sewage spills contained within 5 hours Sewage spill duration - a sewage spill is to be regarded as: having taken place at the time the water business becomes aware of the spill; and being fully contained when there is no longer a discharge from the containment area.
-Containment - the sewage spill has ceased or has been alleviated by bypass pumping/diversions, eduction or sand bagging.
+Containment - the sewage spill has ceased or has been alleviated by bypass pumping/diversions, education or sand bagging.
 Total Spills - the cumulative number of all sewage spills contained within 5 hours.
 No NPF requirement RES 8 Number of sewage spills to customer properties (No) Regional and Metropolitan (A) Sewage spills to customer property per 100 customers Customer property sewage spill - the number (No) of sewage spills caused by a fault in the water business's system that discharges to a customer's property.
 Excluded - sewage spills caused by faults in the service connection or HCB and the property drain.
 Total Spills - the cumulative number of all sewage spills at customer properties.
 No NPF requirement